Skip to main content

 Mix & Match

 Whether you prefer understated elegance or eye-catching artistry, there is a spring nail trend for everyone in 2026.
 In this comprehensive guide, we will explore the biggest nail trends taking over social media feeds, salon appointment books, and beauty runways this spring.
+If you want the full shade breakdown that goes with these trends, my april nail colors 2026 post has the 20 trending colors worth saving.

 1. Pastel Ombre and Gradient Nails